-- To identify a diode, an LED, a resistor and a capacitor from a mixed collection of such items. - Use of multimeter to see the unidirectional flow of current in case of a diode and an LED and check whether a given electronic component (e.g., diode) is in working order. - 3.
-To study effect of intensity of light (by varying distance of the source) on an LDR. - To observe refraction and lateral deviation of a beam of light incident obliquely on a glass slab. - 5.
-To observe polarization of light using two Polaroids. - 6.
-To observe diffraction of light due to a thin slit. - 7.
-To study the nature and size of the image formed by a (i) convex lens, (ii) concave mirror, on a screen by using a candle and a screen (for different distances of the candle from the lens/mirror). - 8.
+- 1. To identify a diode, an LED, a resistor and a capacitor from a mixed collection of such items. - Use of multimeter to see the unidirectional flow of current in case of a diode and an LED and check whether a given electronic component (e.g., diode) is in working order. - 3.
+To study effect of intensity of light (by varying distance of the source) on an LDR. - 4.
+To observe refraction and lateral deviation of a beam of light incident obliquely on a glass slab. - 5.
+To observe diffraction of light due to a thin slit. - 6.
+To study the nature and size of the image formed by a (i) convex lens, or (ii) concave mirror, on a screen by using a candle and a screen (for different distances of the candle from the lens/mirror). - 7.
 To obtain a lens combination with the specified focal length by using two lenses from the given set of lenses.